wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 5.5 =
+* Added Google No CAPTCHA reCAPTCHA for guest tickets
+* FAQ shown to guest fixed
+* Given setting to automatically change ticket status to status selected (gives more clearity to reply remaining tickets)
+* Single ticket/category can be assigned to multiple agents
+* Many bug fixes

 = V 5.4 =
 * Admin can allow guest ticket file attachment
 * Custom Status (addition to open, pending and closed)